tilidev/BA_DRL_Gridworlds/README.md

 ### Test Experiment

-To see if all works as expected, execute the following commands in the repository's directory:
+To see if everything works as expected, execute the following commands in the repository's directory.

 To begin with, play an episode of the default gridworld configuration by using the arrow keys and navigate to the green goal tile.
 (Rendering is done with matplotlib, skip this step if executing on a headleass/remote server)